JosephLambon/Mail/README.md

 pip install django
 ```
 ### 3. Change directory
-* Change into the 'project4' folder.
+* Change into the correct folder.
+You should be in the one which contains 'manage.py'.
 ### 4. Make migrations in Django
 ```
 # Check for any alterations to your project that need migrating